-Scar tissue occurs when skin is repaired after being damaged through cuts or burns.
+Scar tissue occurs when the skin tries to repaired itself after being damaged through cuts or burns.
 The process of building scar tissue is quite complicated, but within a year of injury the skin will usually have recovered to what is known as a mature scar - flat and almost invisible on the skins surface.
-However occasionally a scar will become hypertrophic - red and itchy - and will not fully recover and in rarer cases a scar can become a benign tumour which will continue to grow beyond the confines of the wound, however does will not spread to other parts of the body.
-If reconstructive surgery on, for example, a burns victim is to be performed the operator must wait up to close to a year for the scars to have settled to reduce the changes of creating such tumourous scars.
-It is thus important to understand the process of scaring to know when it is safe to operate and to try to identify dangerous scar tissue at the early stages of its development.
+However occasionally a scar will become hypertrophic - red and itchy - and will not fully recover, in rarer cases still a scar can become a benign tumour which will continue to grow beyond the confines of the wound, although will not spread to other parts of the body.
+When reconstructive surgery on a burns victim is performed the operator must wait up to around one year for the scars to have settled to reduce the chances of creating such tumorous scars.
+It is thus important to understand the process of scaring to know when it is safe to operate and to try to identify dangerous scar tissue at an early stage of development.

-In the ideal world we might hope that looking at a single parameter might tell what sort of tissue it was, for example if all the fibres in the image where long and thing it is hypertrophic, or if they are all round it is normal skin etc etc. Unfortunately biology is never this straightforward, and so even after all this work we are left with a large list of numbers that donft at first sight tell us anything new about the tissue samples.
+In the ideal world we might hope that looking at a single parameter might tell what sort of tissue it was, for example if all the fibres in the image where long and thin it is hypertrophic, or if they are all round it is normal skin etc. Unfortunately, biology is never this straightforward, and so even after all this work we are left with a large list of numbers that do not at first sight tell us anything new about the tissue samples.
 This is where the next step in the process comes in, with a technique known as discriminant analysis.
 This is a clever computer program that combines several different features together with the aim of making one set of numbers that can be used to tell the difference between different samples.
-Of course to do this the program must have lots of known data so it can play with lots of parameters and see how close its guesses are to the right answer.
-So if we give the program 1000 images of different known scars and for each image give it 50 numbers that might or might not be helpful and leave it to try to work everything out it would give it a try but would probably take to the end of time, and this is where the final clever computer code comes in, that of the genetic algorithm.
-This program will try combing a bunch of random numbers together and seeing if they are any better at estimating which scar type is which, of the random guess so might be 60% correct while other might only be 4% accurate.
-The genetic algorithm then takes all the guess that were good and combines these solutions to create the next generation of solutions, again some will be bad but now others might be 80% accurate, this procedure is repeated until the program narrows in on a set of parameters that, when added together can easily tell us which images are of which scars.
+Of course, to do this the program must have lots of known data so it can play with lots of parameters and see how close its guesses are to the right answer.
+Hence, if we give the program 1000 images of different known scars and for each image give it 50 numbers that might or might not be helpful and leave it to try to work everything out it would give it a try but would probably take a very long time, and this is where the final clever computer code comes in, that of the genetic algorithm.
+This program will try combing a bunch of random parameter sets together and see if they are any better at estimating which scar type is which.
+If the first random guess might be say 60% correct while other might only be 4% accurate, the genetic algorithm then takes all the guess that were good and combines these solutions to create the next generation of solutions, again some will be bad but now others might be 80% accurate, this procedure is repeated until the program narrows in on a set of parameters that, when added together can easily tell us which images are of which scars.
 With this done the algorithm is said to be trained.
 The image, right, shows the output.
 There each coloured dot is a single image and as can be seen the different colours sit in different regions of the graph.
-Hence in the process an unknown image and dot is placed in the region of blue dots we can be confident the image was of a hypertrophic scar.
-The other plot shows the accuracy of the algorithm to unknown data, at the end of a full test run we find that it is about 96% accurate, which is slightly better than a human operator, but can be much quicker.
+Hence in a new defined process an unknown image can be assessed and then defined as one of the scar types.
+The next plot shows the accuracy of the algorithm to unknown data, at the end of a full test run we find that it is about 96% accurate, which is slightly better than a human operator, but can be much quicker.

 There is a final advantage to all the above work.
-When take an image of a scar now, we can instead of just calling it hypertrophic, we can say just how hypertrophic it is - where on the set of dots the new scar sits.
+When taking an image of a scar, we can instead of just calling it hypertrophic, we can say just how hypertrophic it is - where on the scar scatter plot the image is located.
 To show this in action the final graph is again a mature scar, now it has been cut up into many small pieces and each has been run through the algorithm.
-While every piece is accurately assigned the label of a mature scar we can image the tissue in a false colour scale (b) to see what the individual areas looks like.
-This shows that the region of scar tissue near the skins surface (top) is most similar to normal skin (the scar has almost fully healed back to normal skin), where as some of the more damaged parts of the tissue are looking more hypertrophic in nature.
-With this kind of technique it might be possible to image a large scar and identify within it areas of concern, to aid in the rapid identification of regions of potential worry.
+While every piece is accurately assigned the label of a mature scar, we can image the tissue in a false colour scale (b) to see what the individual areas looks like.
+This shows that the region of scar tissue near the skins surface (top) is most similar to normal skin (the scar has almost fully healed back to normal skin), whereas some of the more damaged parts of the tissue are looking more hypertrophic in nature.
+With this kind of technique, it might be possible to image a large scar and identify areas of concern within it, this could aid in the rapid identification of regions of potential worry.

-Confocal image stacks were taken from 53 people, covered a broad range of photo-damage and age.
+Confocal image stacks were taken from 53 people, covering a broad range of photo-damage and age, a number of image slices are shown opposite to give an idea of what can be seen.
+There are plenty of details and shapes within the images, highlighting that data analytics can be applied.
 Similar algorithms to those discussed above were used to analyse the images from all layers of the confocal stack.
-To reduce the data quantities the dependence of these parameters with skin depth was analysed and 4 distinct regions were identified where parameters were stable.
+To reduce the data quantities, the dependence of the parameters was assessed over 4 distinct regions of skin depth, where it was identified that the parameters were stable.
 These corresponded roughly to the skin layers of the stratum corneum, viable epidermis and layers within the dermis.
-All parameters were then averaged over these regions and parameters were compared to training data to assess their use for predicting the level of photoageing.
+All parameters were then averaged over these regions and parameters were compared to training data to assess their use for predicting the level of photoaging.
 It was found that information from both Fourier transforms and image segmentation were of use when correlating the level of skin damage with the extracted image parameters, and using a combination of parameters as well as taking ratios of parameters between skin regions provided a clear correlation with the values obtained using human assessment.